khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 - Catalogue design constants.
 - Codify design decisions — capturing them openly and objectively.
 - Synchronize design decisions across design and development tooling.
-- Promote consistent and meaningful abstraction and application.
+- Promote consistent and meaningful abstraction and use for both stable and experimental design.
 - Help make new design decisions easier by leveraging existing intent and purpose.
 - Support efforts like themes and modes by abstracting intent from underlying values.